Invisalign Aligners vs. Braces: Which Is Right For Your Smile?

 When these added costs are included – fees you will accrue out of pocket, by purchasing your retainers separately and visiting the dentist for X-rays – the final cost of mail-order aligners is actually hundreds or even thousands of dollars higher.

-In addition, treatment results are much less predictable with mail-order aligners rather than Invisalign.
-Invisalign is a patented orthodontic therapy, available only in partnership with licensed, in-office orthodontists.
-The medical-grade, precision engineered materials used in Invisalign are clinically proven to move teeth faster and with better predictability than generic brands.
+In addition, treatment results are much less predictable with mail-order aligners rather than Invisalign aligners.
+The Invisalign system is a patented orthodontic therapy, available only in partnership with licensed, in-office orthodontists.
+The medical-grade, precision-engineered materials used in Invisalign aligners are clinically proven to move teeth faster and with better predictability than generic brands.

 Want more info?
 Get the full breakdown on Invisalign vs. Mail-Order Aligners.